intel-analytics/ipex-llm/docs/docs/Zouwu/API/TCMFForecaster.md

 After an TCMFForecaster is created, you can call forecaster API to train a tcmf model:
 ```
 model.fit(x,
-          incremental=False,
           num_workers=None)
 ```
 * `x`: the input for fit.
 Only dict of ndarray and SparkXShards of dict of ndarray are supported.
 Example: {'id': id_arr, 'y': data_ndarray}.
 If input is SparkXShards, each partition will use one model to fit.

-* `incremental`: if the fit is incremental.
-Incremental fitting hasn't been enabled yet.
 * `num_workers`: the number of workers you want to use for fit.
 It is only effective while input x is dict of ndarray.
 If None, it defaults to num_ray_nodes in the created RayContext or 1 if there is no active RayContext.